rita-o/dMRSI/README.md

 - Configuration files for **dMRS fitting**
 - Basis dataset for **dMRS fitting**
 - A toolbox to convert MRS data from **Bruker format to NIfTI**: `nifti_mrs_from_raw`
+- The Anaconda enviroments I used already prepared
 - Atlas files for anatomical segmentation and registration:
   - A **template file** (T1- or T2-weighted) → the filename must include `'template'`
   - A corresponding **atlas file** where each region has a number associated to it → the filename must include `'atlas'`